KalebDykema/WebCalc/README.md

 - Refine operations and functions -DONE
 - Add use of keyboard -DONE
 - Add color changes in buttons when keyboard is being used instead of clicking -DONE
+- Add rounding for numbers and decimals that are too big
 - Make it responsive and work on mobile
 - Clean up code - DONE
 - Separate code into different files